 MainActivity.kt

 .
 The analyzer logs the average luminosity of the image.
-To create an analyzer, you override theanalyze
+To create an analyzer, we override theanalyze

 function in a class that implements theImageAnalysis.Analyzer